karatelabs/karate-todo/README.md

 # Overview

+This is a self-contained project that is great for training or demo-ing all capabilities of Karate.
+It includes an app that has a working front-end UI and back-end API.
+Examples of API tests, API performance tests, API mocks and Web-Browser automation are included.

 A 20 minute video intro to [Karate](https://www.karatelabs.io) that uses demos from this project can be viewed here: [API Testing With Karate](https://youtu.be/WT4gg7Jutzg).

 Use the official Karate IDE plugins for the best developer experience: